Table of Contents

 The most important Stripe features include:

-• The Stripe ecosystem includes payment processing functionality, but also solutions such as Stripe Terminal (for in-person payments) and Stripe Billing (for subscriptions and invoicing).
+- The Stripe ecosystem includes payment processing functionality, as well as solutions such as Stripe Terminal (for in-person payments) and Stripe Billing (for subscriptions and invoicing).

-• Tools such as Stripe Elements, Stripe Sources, and Stripe Connect allow developers to customize their payment processing solution.
+- Tools like Stripe Elements, Stripe Sources, and Stripe Connect allow developers to customize their payment processing solutions.

-• Stripe includes support for more than 135 currencies as well as a wide variety of payment types—such as MasterCard, Visa, American Express, Discover, and mobile wallets such as Google Pay and Apple Pay.
+- Stripe includes support for more than 135 currencies and various payment types—such as MasterCard, Visa, American Express, Discover, and mobile wallets such as Google Pay and Apple Pay.

 Chargify Features